 IU Health Biorepository

 The biorepository has IRB approval to obtain and store specimens of interest to many investigators.
 Surgeries are the primary source of collected materials.
 However, blood, urine, hair, and nails can also be collected as requested.
 When fresh or fixed tissue is not requested, the material is flash frozen and stored at -140ºC.
 Fluids are stored at -80ºC.
 All specimens are annotated with the BTM database.
-Most of our collections are obtained by request of an investigator and released to the investigator based on their IRB-approved protocol.
+Most of our collections are obtained by request of an investigator and released to the investigator when requested.
+If PHI is needed by the investigator, an IRB-approved protocol is required from the investigator.
+If no PHI is needed, the protocol is not required.
 Samples are available to any investigator within and outside of the IU Health system at a nominal fee on request.

 In the past sixteen years, members of the biorepository team have collected over 120,000 specimens from almost 17,000 consented patients, and close to 53,000 biological specimens have been distributed to internal as well as external collaborators.

 Collection and processing:

 - Synovial Fluid

 IUH ECRO Biorepository maintains patient confidentiality by using a database system, BTM, which utilizes unique patient identifiers.
 De-identified clinical and pathologic information may be passed along with the transport of the specimen, if requested by the investigator.